Benton County Planning Board denies battery energy storage facility on Bethlehem Road near Gravette in 6-1 vote | Arkansas Democrat Gazette

 "No one is going to see it," he said.
 "No one is going to hear it."

-Curt Bacon, who lives on Arkansas 16, said he lives near the site and is concerned about the fire potential at the site.
+Curt Bacon, who lives on Arkansas 16, said he lives near the site and is concerned about the fire potential.
 He added he was concerned about contaminating the water since area residents depend on their well water.

 Switzer said there is no danger of the facility contaminating the ground water.
 Spotts said there's misinformation concerning the threat of fires at the facilities.